twineworks/tweakflow/site/content/reference.md

 Global modules are designed to facilitate project-wide configuration and global libraries of which there must be exactly one in scope at all times.
 Individual modules remain in control of their functional dependencies through imports, but their global dependencies are controlled from the outside.
 When using tweakflow standalone, a global module would be loaded from the command line.
 When using tweakflow embedded, typically the host application would be loading global modules.

+Please note that a module referencing a global module cannot work standalone.
+Tweakflow resolves references after all modules are loaded, and unresolved references to global modules cause errors.

 **Example use of global modules for configuration**

 The following set of files constitute configuration variants, available globally as `env`.